Internships

 Credit Information

-- In order to receive three credits of POLS 3991 for the program internship, students must meet with EGL in advance of the program application deadline.
-A one-credit UNIV 3993 reflection course will be taken concurrently with the internship.
+• In order to receive three credits of POLS 3991 for the program internship, students must meet with EGL in advance of the program application deadline.
+A three-credit UNIV 3993 reflection course will be taken concurrently with the internship.
+Additionally, students will take two more courses from those available during the term in which they're in London, for a minimum of 12 total credits.

 More Internship Ideas